circleci/circleci-docs/jekyll/_cci2/concepts.md

 ![job illustration]( {{ site.baseurl }}/assets/img/docs/executor_types.png)

 You can define an image for each executor.
 An image is a packaged system that includes instructions for creating a running container or virtual machine.
-CircleCI provides a range of images for use with the Docker executor.
+CircleCI provides a range of images for use with the Docker executor, we call these _convenience images_.
 For more information, see the [Pre-Built CircleCI Docker Images]({{ site.baseurl }}/2.0/circleci-images/) guide.

 {:.tab.executors.Cloud}
 ```yaml